MarkhamLee/internet-and-iot-data-platform/README.md

 ### Targeted Sources
 * **External/Public API sources:**
-    * Asana (where I keep my to do lists) -- *shockingly, the former project manager uses PM software for day to day task management*
+    * Asana (where I keep my to do lists) -- *shockingly, the former project manager uses project management software for day to day task management* [DONE]
     * Air Quality & Weather via the OpenWeather API [DONE]
-    * Finance: tracking the S&P 500, T-Bills and maybe 1-2 other stocks [DONE] - switched to Finnhub from Alpha Advantage as I can make several requests per second vs 26/day for Alpha Advantage
+    * Finance: tracking the S&P 500, T-Bills and maybe 1-2 other stocks [DONE]
+        * Using Finhub for Stocks & Alpha Advantage for Treasuries
     * Tracking hydration - still looking for a good way to do this that isn't 1/2 a hack or require me to build an app that is always connected/synching as opposed to being able to just connect periodically.
     * Discord - I join servers and then rarely pay attention and often miss announcements related to DIY/Makers, Podcasts I enjoy, Video Game Mods and other hobbies.
     * eBay?
 I need to explore the API more but the plan is to track auctions and automate searches for items I'm interested in.